5 Things You Must Do At Myrtle Beach, South Carolina

-The ride is pretty long, so you have plenty of time to take in the beach views, watch the activity on the Boardwalk and um…kiss.
+The ride is pretty long, so you have plenty of time to take in the beach views.

 You cannot travel to any new location and not get a good feel for the food, am I right?
 As you can imagine, there were plenty of chain restaurants in the area and we did hit a few of those that we hadn’t tried before, like the Tupelo Honey Cafe.
 I have to say, this was BY FAR the best food we had during our stay.
 I fell in love with this place.